 Holy Cross Dispute

 Holy Cross primary school is a Catholic school which finds itself in Protestant Glenbryn due to shifts in population.
 In 2001, Glenbryn residents expressed their frustration at attacks on their neighbourhood by blocking the passage of children going to school, first in June and again when the new school year started in September.
 Dramatic scenes of crying children running the gauntlet of police in riot gear were broadcast worldwide (WP).
 The mural below compares the situation to desegregation in the southern United States in the wake of Brown v.
 Board Of Education in 1957 (WP).
-The local experience is shown on the right while the left panel is a rendition of an iconic image of Hazel Bryan hectoring Elizabeth Eckford, one of the Little Rock Nine (WP), in Little Rock, Arkansas.
+The local experience is shown on the right while the left panel is a rendition of an iconic image of Hazel Bryan hectoring Elizabeth Eckford, one of the Little Rock Nine (WP), in Little Rock, Arkansas, USA.
 The orange sweaters of the central children echo that of the child in the red coat in the (almost entirely black-and-white) Steven Spielberg movie Schindler’s List.

 (2002 dating to 2001 M01783 See also M01595 and M01599)